The Best Barefoot Mary Jane & Ballet Flats for 2026

 • Secure to the foot – No flopping.

 Most flats actually have a small heel!
-I look specifically for zero drop flats.
+I look specifically for zero drop flats, like the ones above because it makes my back happier.

 The features of a barefoot ballet flat ensure that I am truly comfortable, which for me is a top priority.
+It means I am not kicking off my shoes every chance I get, and can truly enjoy myself while looking cute.
 Intrigued by this idea?
 Head here to read more about how barefoot shoes might help resolve your foot issues.

-• Keep a few pairs of heel grips on hand in case your foot is slipping
+• Keep a few pairs of heel grips on hand for heel slippage.

 • Consider adding an insole to improve fit or add cushion.